brachtlab/mephisto-heterozygosity-analysis/README.md

    - This script generates the variant calls in the VCF file `P3.3.vcf`.

 1.5 **Call Variants**:
-   - After generating the VCF file, process the variants:

- ** step 1.5.1** : Use parseVCF-freq2.py to process the VCF file into a tab-delimited text file.
+ ***step 1.5.1** : Use parseVCF-freq2.py to process the VCF file into a tab-delimited text file.
 Input is FILENAME.vcf, Output is FILENAME.vcf_columns2.txt
    ```
      ./parseVCF-freq2.py P3.3.vcf
    ```